francesco-saponaro/Le-nuvole-website/README.md

 ## Deployment
 ### Issues
-* I wrongly created the repository from the Code-institute-Org github account, the issues was rather than clicking the "use this template" button, I have pressed the green "gitpod" button.<br>
+* I wrongly created the repository from the Code-institute-Org GitHub account, the issues was rather than clicking the "use this template" button, I have pressed the green "gitpod" button.
-Unfortunately I have realised very late in the project as everytime I committed I forgot to push, until almost at the end of the project.<br>
+Unfortunately I have realised very late in the project as everytime I committed I forgot to push, until almost at the end of the project.
 Luckily tutor support was able to help me and transferred my repository files into my account's repository, so I wouldn't lose all of my commits.
 I must thank the tutor support team for helping me transfer my file, it has definitely been a good learning lesson!
 * I have been made aware by my tutor that my commits are not optimal, wording is not ideal.
 He has sent me a learning article which has been very helpful to fixing my remaining commits
 ### Process
+* From my GitHub account, I clicked on my repositories, my repository's file settings, scrolled down to GitHub Pages, changed the branch to master and clicked on save
+* There are no differences between my development version and deployed version
+* If I want to run my code locally I can enter the "python3 -m http.server" and click on the "port 8000" tab

 ## Credits
 ### Content